minitumb/MANTIS-AR-GLASSES/README.md

 ## Disclaimer
 ![alt text](https://i.imgur.com/LufqfRG.png)

-The glasses are not designed for use in devices or situations where there may be physical injury if the software has errors.
+We are not responsible for any error, damage of the components or physical injury.
+Do this project under your own responsibility.